shuckster/match-iz/README.md

 `handler` can be a function or a literal. `pattern` is described by example throughout this page.

-`when` builds special predicates that return objects like this:
+`when` builds predicates that return objects like this:

 ```js
 {